Child Custody Attorneys in Boulder

 What Is Legal Custody?

 Besides deciding where the kids will reside and how much time each parent will get to spend with them, parents must decide who will ultimately be responsible for making major decisions regarding their care.
 This can include where the children will go to school, what type of medical care they will receive, and what type of religious training, if any, the children will receive.
 This is known as legal custody.
 Joint legal custody is ideal for many parents, especially those that are amicable and cooperative.
 Joint decision making enables both parents to both participate in making major decisions which affect their children's well-being.

 Custody Disputes in Boulder

 Sadly, many domestic cases involve disputes regarding custody and parenting time.
-At Goff & Goff, our Boulder child custody attorneys work diligently to protect your parental rights, while making an effort to reach a beneficial child custody agreement.
+At Goff & Goff, LLC, our Boulder child custody attorneys work diligently to protect your parental rights, while making an effort to reach a beneficial child custody agreement.
 We realize that there are times when custody must be contested—especially in situations where there is drug abuse, domestic violence, accusations of sexual abuse, or neglect.